 Vaccines help prevent your dog from contracting and spreading different illnesses, so it's important to make sure they're up to date.
 Future vaccines will depend on their age and previous vaccines.
 Your veterinarian will help you determine what vaccines your dog needs and when.

 Puppies receive a series of vaccines before they're considered fully protected, typically including distemper, hepatitis, parvovirus, and parainfluenza.
+Although the leptospirosis vaccine was considered optional for dogs in the past, now it is considered essential for all dogs based on updated AAHA (American Animal Hospital Association) dog vaccine guidelines.
+A rabies vaccination is also administered between 12 and 16 weeks of age, depending on your state and local requirements.
 Be sure to follow your veterinarian’s recommendation on number and timing of vaccine boosters.
-A rabies vaccination is also administered between 12 and 16 weeks of age, depending on your state and local requirements.
-Your veterinarian may also recommend other vaccinations based on where you live and what activities your dog participates in (those may include Bordetella, leptospirosis, Lyme, and canine influenza).
+Your veterinarian may also recommend other vaccinations based on where you live and what activities your dog participates in (those may include Bordetella, Lyme, and canine influenza).

 Once fully vaccinated, it's essential to maintain your dog's vaccinations for full protection.
 Some require a booster every year, while others are boosted every two to three years.
 Boarding and doggy daycare facilities may require certain vaccines and booster schedules.
 The frequency of the vaccine boosters, yearly or every two to three years, will depend on the vaccine type, your dog’s lifestyle/needs, state law, and whether vaccination boosters are scheduled on time.